SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## SAP Duplicate Tickets Finder Sample Application

-SAP Hybris Cloud for Customer allows your company sales and support teams to engage with customers across multiple channels.
+SAP Cloud for Customer allows your company sales and support teams to engage with customers across multiple channels.
 You can use SAP Cloud Platform to develop, deploy and host and SAP Hybris Cloud for Customer extension applications, that simplify and differentiate your business processes.

-SAP duplicate tickets finder is a sample extension application for SAP Hybris Cloud for Customer, that helps support employees in finding duplicate tickets reported for the same customer issues.
+SAP duplicate tickets finder is a sample extension application for SAP Cloud for Customer, that helps support employees in finding duplicate tickets reported for the same customer issues.

 ## Application Scenario

-Ticket processing is done by Service Agents in SAP Hybris Cloud for Customer.
+Ticket processing is done by Service Agents in SAP Cloud for Customer.
 For most businesses, improving the customer service quality is a main component for success, driving loyalty and customer satisfaction.
 Main component for this is improving the efficiency of the Service Agents.
 Finding a solution of customer problems fast, reducing duplicate work for service request investigation and reacting on most common customer challenges adequately is an area for innovation that can be explored by extension application developers.

 Duplicate ticket finder sample application is focusing on this business case, by offering simple integrated solution to find and classify tickets reported or related to the same customer problem.
-The ultimate goal of the application is to demonstrate the technical integration points between SAP Hybris Cloud for Customer and SAP Cloud Platform Java Extension Applications in the context of a realistic business scenario.
+The ultimate goal of the application is to demonstrate the technical integration points between SAP Cloud for Customer and SAP Cloud Platform Java Extension Applications in the context of a realistic business scenario.
 It can be used as a template for gaining knowledge on how to implement extension applications for SAP Hybris Cloud for Customer using SAP Cloud Platform.

 The application use-case is:

-1. The customer files a new ticket in SAP Hybris Cloud for Customer describing the problem in the subject.
+1. The customer files a new ticket in SAP Cloud for Customer describing the problem in the subject.
 2. The Service Agent opens the customer ticket for processing and checks for suggested groups of similar tickets in the Duplicate Ticket Finder Widget.
 3. The Service Agent can open the suggested related tickets and inspect their statuses and proposed solutions.
 4. If the Service Agent finds that the ticket problem applies to a group of similar tickets, he or she might add his or her ticket to the group.